An American Woman in Kashmir

 The Waste of Energy that is Ranting

+There is a conundrum that is important to acknowledge.
 Most of us think a change in how our governments operate will win the war on terror.
 What other options do we have except to hope that those in power will solve these problems?
-But as we watch world events unfold, most of us feel helpless to make things better; to end the killing.
-So, the crux of our deep personal frustration and anger is that we want to make things better but there is nothing we can do except complain and turn bitter.
+And as we watch world events unfold, most of us feel helpless to make things better.
+So the crux of our personal frustration and anger is that we want to see the violence stop but think there is nothing we can do except complain.
 In the long term, political leadership changes will make little difference: half our population sees things one way and the other half sees things differently and the fundamental ideological struggle will continue.
-It’s a stalemate and right now, about that, Islamic terrorists don’t care one way or the other.
-They have come after us in the past and they will continue to come after us at every opportunity they can take.
+In any case, Islamic radicals don’t care one way or the other.
+They will continue to come after us.

 Yes, we can pay our taxes and yes that money goes to various necessary places including funding the military and in supporting our schools, the roads, the police.
 But at the risk of oversimplification, and speaking of our most pressing problem – the war on terror and the struggle for understanding between East and West – complaining and voting every couple of years won’t make all that much difference.
 The reason is because what we have is a simple misunderstanding between cultures.